Infostrux-Solutions/snowflake-snowpro-core-study-notes/DataMovement/Overview.md

 * the number and types of columns

 You can both load and unload data into tables with the `COPY` command
-* LOAD: copy data from the stages into a Snowflake table
+* LOAD: copy data from a stage into a Snowflake table
-* UNLOAD: co;y data from a table to a stage, or external location
+* UNLOAD: copy data from a table to a stage

 ## File Formats ##
-A named object that lives inside a `SCHEMA` which defines the format information required for Snowflake to interpret a file.
+A schema-level named object which defines the format information required for Snowflake to interpret a file.
 You can specify different parameters, for example, the file’s delimiter, if you want to skip the header or not, etc.

 | Format  | Type            | Load | Unload | Binary Format |
 |---------|-----------------|------|--------|---------------|